SSTA

 Heat

-re-scheduled and commences at a time different to the normal start time of
+is lawfully re-scheduled and commences at a time different to the normal start

-1:30pm, the interruption period will be three and one half hours from start
+time of 1:30pm, the interruption period will be three and one half hours from start time.

-It is the Home Team’s responsibility to submit the
+Team’s responsibility to submit the score-sheet and it

 12. Scoring